 While anti-ship missile development in the US stagnated, elsewhere around the world the field continued to proliferate.
 The Soviets used to lead the world in anti-ship missile development and its successor state, the Russian Federation, has developed very capable missiles.
-They were also responsible for the proliferation of these systems to Soviet aligned Communist countries.
-In the last half of the 20th century, a class of slow and high speed sea skimming missiles began to proliferate.
-The U.S. Navy put a lot of emphasis on defending against these weapons.
-Yet no effort was spent trying to replicate their capabilities for offensive use for the Navy itself.
+They were also responsible for the proliferation of these systems to Soviet-aligned Communist countries.
+In the last half of the 20th century, a class of slow and high-speed sea-skimming missiles began to proliferate.
+The U.S. Navy put a lot of emphasis on defending against these weapons, but no effort was spent trying to replicate their capabilities for offensive use for the Navy itself.
 As such a capability gap both in quality and range developed, the US was left sorely lacking in anti-ship missile capabilities.
 The surface force and the air wings were stuck with Harpoons, which were vastly outclassed by adversarial systems like the P-800, YJ-12, C-803 and the 3M-54 Klub family.

-As anti-ship missile development in the West remained stagnant, Air Launched Cruise Missile (ALCM) development for penetrating enemy air defenses did not.
-Various programs in the West created stealthy cruise missiles that would fly on a low altitude to evade defenses and strike targets.
+Anti-ship missile development in the West remained stagnant, however, Air Launched Cruise Missile (ALCM) development for penetrating enemy air defenses did not.
+Various programs in the West created stealthy cruise missiles that would fly along a low altitude to evade defenses and strike targets.
 One of these projects in the US was called the Joint Air to Surface Standoff Missiles (JASSM), this missile would later become the basis for the LRASM fielded today.

 The History of the Long Range Anti-ship Missile Program

-The Long Range Anti-Ship Missile program was established in 2009 jointly by the Office of Naval Research and DARPA, following an urgent operational need caused by INDOPACOM’s lack of capable anti-surface weapons.
+The Long Range Anti-Ship Missile program was established in 2009 jointly by the Office of Naval Research and DARPA, following an Urgent Operational Need (UON) brought forward by Indo-Pacific Command, due to the lack of capable anti-surface weapons.
 In 2008 DARPA sent out a notice to the defense industry for research and development proposals.
 The notice called for demonstrating anti-surface warfare strike capabilities in the face of new and challenging defensive systems adversaries fielded.
 DARPA got back nine proposals to the notice and eventually settled on the Lockheed Martin proposal.
 Initially, the program had two variants of the LRASM.
 One variant, LRASM-A, would be a subsonic cruise missile that would use its stealthy airframe based on the Joint Air to Surface Standoff Missile Extended Range (JASSM-ER) airframe fielded by the Airforce.
 It would incorporate additional sensor technologies to work in communication degraded environments, while also using the stealthy characteristics of the missile for terminal survivability.
-The second variant, LRASM-B, would be a supersonic and high altitude missile.
+The second variant, LRASM-B, would be a supersonic and high-altitude missile.
 This variant would use its speed and agility to overcome enemy defensive capabilities.

 DARPA established the LRASM Deployment Office (LDO) and efforts for transitioning the missile into a U.S. Navy Program of Record began.
-In FY2015 budget the Navy requested $202.9 million in funds for the Offensive Anti-Surface Weapon (OASuW), at the time a massive increase for two year old program.
+In the FY2015 budget, the Navy requested $202.9 million in funds for the Offensive Anti-Surface Weapon (OASuW), at the time a massive increase for the two-year-old program.
 Some of these funds were to go towards the LRASM transition process from DARPA, further system maturation, Avionics improvements and passing critical design review.

 Early Operational Capability (EOC) for LRASM was gained in 2018 by the U.S. Air Force’s B-1B bomber.
 The bombers were the first to launch the missile in August 2017 at Point Mugu off the West Coast test range.
 During the test, the missile navigated using its INS/GPS to several selected points to test its waypoint navigation, the test area had three moving Mobile Sea Targets (MST) with Radio Frequency (RF) emitters to simulate warships.
 The missile detected all three MSTs using their emissions and hit the target after determining the desired target with its infrared seeker.
 This test was followed by another one in December of the same year, where a bomber launched two production configuration LRASMs.
 In November of 2019, NAVAIR declared Early Operational Capability of the missile on the F/A-18E/F after several Captive Carry Flight tests.
 This, finally, brought a new anti-ship missile to the carrier air wing for the first time since Harpoon.